 The legendary birthplace of Europa and Elissa (Dido) it amassed great wealth and power from the export of purple dye.
 In the first century AD, Tyre was the home of a Christian community visited by St. Paul.
 In the 12th century it became a major stronghold of the Crusaders.
 It was added to UNESCO’s World Heritage list in 1984.

 Tyre appears on monuments as early as 1500 BC, and claiming, according to Herodotus, to have been founded about 2700 BC.
 The inhabitants of Tyre were leading merchants in the ancient world.
 The city of Tyre was particularly known for the production of a rare sort of purple dye, known as Tyrian purple, which was in many ancient cultures reserved for royal use.

-Day 2 visit Bourak Ras El Ain (6 km south of Tyre).
+Visit Bourak Ras El Ain (6 km south pf Tyre).
 The wells have been a source of water since Phoenician times.

 Contacts at a glance